PayMCP/paymcp-docs/docs/index.md

 3. **[Add Pricing](./quickstart#adding-pricing)** - Monetize your tools
 4. **[Test Integration](./quickstart#testing-your-integration)** - Verify everything works

-## Example Use Cases

-- **[Paid Image Generator](./examples/paid-image-generator)** - Charge per image generation
-- **[Premium Q&A Bot](./examples/premium-qa-bot)** - Freemium model with paid premium features

-## Architecture

-PayMCP sits between your MCP tools and payment providers, handling:

-- Payment initiation and confirmation
-- Provider abstraction and failover
-- Flow management (sync/async)

 ## Security Notice

-**PayMCP is NOT compatible with STDIO mode deployments in python** where end users download and run MCP servers locally.
+**PayMCP is NOT compatible with STDIO mode deployments** where end users download and run MCP servers locally.
 This would expose your payment provider API keys to end users, creating serious security vulnerabilities.

 **PayMCP must be deployed as a hosted service** where:
 - You control the server environment